1. How do I find my advisor?

-You may order a copy of your transcript through your WyoWeb account.
-In the Registration Tools box on your Student Resources tab select Request Official Transcript.
+You may order a copy of your transcript through your WyoRecords account under the Student Records tab.
+Select Transcripts and then Request Official Transcript.
 You will need to have the address you want your transcript mailed to in order to complete the process.

 21. How do I get off Academic Probation? -top

 A student is removed from Academic Probation at the end of the semester when his or her Cumulative GPA is 2.0 or above.
 One of the best strategies for improving your Cumulative GPA is to retake courses you have not done well in previously.
 The University of Wyoming uses the most current grade in determining your cumulative GPA.
 There can be sometimes serious financial aid issues with retaking classes, so be sure to talk with both your advisor and the Student Financial Aid office before retaking any classes you had a D or higher in.